aralap/QuickVar/README.md

   --threads 1
 ```

-Expected SNP coordinates (1-based relative to the original amplicon) are listed in `test_data/amplicon/variants.tsv`.
+Expected SNP coordinates (contig + 1-based position) are listed in `test_data/amplicon/variants.tsv`.
+The synthetic reads mix reference and alternate alleles so you should observe heterozygous SNP calls at those loci.

 ## Development
 - `pyproject.toml` configures QuickVar as a Python package with console entry points.